5 or 6 days

 4-5hrs · 9km

-A lighter day today and you journey further up Columbia Bay along the coastline towards the Great Finger Camp, a prime spot at the opening to upper Columbia Bay.
-With a few days in the wilderness under your belt, you'll be an expert wildlife spotter by now, keeping a lookout for leaping orcas, listening for whale spouts, and waving hello to sea otters; a constant companion on this expedition.
-Stretch your legs this afternoon with a hike through coastal forest, across moraines, and with sweeping views of Columbia Bay and it's glaciers.
+Today you’ll journey further up Columbia Bay along the coastline towards the Great Finger Camp, a prime spot at the opening to upper Columbia Bay.
+With a few days in the wilderness under your belt, you'll be an expert wildlife spotter by now, keeping a lookout for leaping orcas, listening for whale spouts and waving hello to sea otters; a constant companion on this expedition.

 Thunderous glaciers at the finish line